cpske/programming1/git/git-assignment.md

 title: Git Assignment
 ---

-## Prelim: Learn to use Git and Github
+## Preparation: Learn to use Git and Github

 1. **Install git** on your computer.
     * Windows and MacOS: download from [https://git-scm.com/downloads][git-scm]